patroneshermosos-oficial/Summer23/CristinaVelazquez/README.md

 ### Establishing School Relationships

 - Conducted research to identify schools in Aguascalientes with girls in different age groups interested in STEM.
-- Initiated contact and started forming partnerships with Triana and Marista to explore potential collaboration opportunities.
+- Initiated contact and started forming partnerships with Triana to explore potential collaboration opportunities.
 - Organized initial meetings to discuss the mutual benefits and goals of our collaboration.

 ### Course Development Guidelines